 Traditional Chinese Food

-As with many places around the world the best traditional Chinese food is the pheasant food.
+As with many places around the world the best traditional Chinese food is the peasant food.
 The leftovers, the fatty cuts of meat always taste the best.
 The flavour comes from the fat and meats that are close to the bone.
 The Chinese out in their vast lands in the wilderness made do with what they had.
 They had in abundance rice, probably the staple of every Chinese’s diet Boiled rice of course came first but after a while as we all know plain rice is well, dull.
 The next dish that came into existence was egg fried rice.
+Chinese food is part of Asian cuisine.

 Regional Chinese Food

 Again as within most countries around the world each region of china has its very own traditional Chinese food.
 It is only natural that they cooked with what they had the most of .
-While I do my own research and collect my recipes there is some great information below from China Highlights.
+While I do my own research and collect my recipes there is some great information below from.
+Common cooking techniques for Chinese recipes.

 1. Guangdong/Cantonese Cuisine 粤菜 Yuècài